AustinAres2007/DeveloperJoe/Instructions.md

 * If there are any errors, check the file `misc/bot_log.log` and contact me, give me the contents of said file, and I will resolve your issue.
 You may try and resolve the problem yourself if you have sufficient Python programming knowledge.

-## Release Notes 1.3.0
+## Release Notes 1.2.8

-1. Voice support
+1. Major bug fixes
+2. Refactoring
+3. Better development enviroment

 ## Future